cosmos/ibc/papers/2020-05/src/channels.md

 ```

 - A channel end in `INIT` state has just started the opening handshake.
-- A channel end in `TRYOPEN` state has acknowledged the handshake step on the counterparty chain.
+- A channel end in `TRYOPEN` state has acknowledged the handshake step on the counterparty ledger.
 - A channel end in `OPEN` state has completed the handshake and is ready to send and receive packets.
 - A channel end in `CLOSED` state has been closed and can no longer be used to send or receive packets.